morganlaowang/IntentGraph/README.md

 - start from a minimal closed loop
 - prove it in one concrete gameplay category
 - expand only after real usage exposes the next missing piece

+It also reflects a different assumption: in this phase of AI development, the most useful gameplay graph is not necessarily the most visual one.
+It is the one that is easiest for humans and AI to co-author, inspect, patch, validate, and execute.

 The expectation is that a small, reliable core will be more useful than a large but vague framework.